theastropath/turbot/CONTRIBUTING.md

 After publishing you can view the package at its [pypi.org project page](https://pypi.org/project/turbot/) to see that everything looks good.

-> **Note:** If you want to do this release process automatically there is a
-> *NIX script available in the `scripts` directory to help.
-To use it you will
-> need to have non-interactive `poetry publish` enabled by running:
-> `poetry config pypi-token.pypi "YOUR-PYPI-TOKEN-GOES-HERE"`.

 ## Database migrations